Context-Based Access Control for MCP Servers: Why Static Rules Fail

 Dynamic Policy Evaluation

-CBAC policies are dynamic, not hard-coded.
+CBAC policies are dynamic, not hardcoded.
 The policy engine processes all three dimensions at runtime and adapts its decisions to current conditions.
-Access might be permitted, denied or even transformed – for example, by redacting data, rerouting the request or requiring additional verification.
+Access might be permitted, denied or even transformed.
+The engine could redact data, reroute the request or require additional verification.
 This policy-driven approach eliminates the static assumptions that create vulnerabilities.

 Context-Sensitive Authorization in Practice

 Real-world MCP implementations use context-sensitive authorization to prevent security failures that static ACLs miss.
 For example, sensitive data flow restrictions prevent contexts containing personally identifiable information, or PII, from being routed to untrusted tools.
 An agent handling customer financial data receives different authorization than that same agent processing anonymized analytics.
-The policy engine evaluates data classification markers within the context and blocks routing to tools that lack appropriate data handling capabilities.
+Authorization logic evaluates data classification markers within the context and blocks routing to tools that lack appropriate data handling capabilities.

 Risk-based authorization takes a different approach by downgrading access for agents processing unverified input.
 When user-supplied data enters a workflow, subsequent tool access receives heightened scrutiny.
 The same agent receives full privileges for internally generated contexts but limited access when processing external input that may contain injection attempts or malicious payloads.
 This dynamic adjustment happens automatically based on the context’s origin and validation status.